isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-human-hair/index.md

 layout: post
 ---

 Flea bites on humans-bite-humans/) from cat fleas, dog fleas, rat fleas cause irritation, itching, pain, and distress - they'll bite calves, ankles, lower legs, and feet.
 But are flea bites on the human scalp common?
 Can these pests create a permanent residence in your hair?
-So, *can fleas [live](https://pestpolicy.com/can-fleas-live-on-clothes/) in human hair?
+So, *can fleas [live](https://pestpolicy.com/can-fleas-live-on-clothes/)in human hair?

 * - *In summary, when you sleep with a pet, fleas can temporarily hide in dense or full frizzy human hair (like Remy human hair).